Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 ### git reset head

-I use this when I want to undo a commit to a certain commit in a file.
+I use this command when I want to undo a commit to a certain commit in a file.
 You can use **git --oneline** to get the short version of the commit hash you want code to reset to.

 ```
 git reset head <commit hash>